Gabriel-Marino/freeCodeCamp/javascript algorithms and data structures/05 - basic-data-structures/README.md

+## Data can be stored in many ways, some of them are arrays and objects.
+Here you'll find when is best to use one or another type and some helpful methods to manipulate data.

 ```JavaScript
 /**
  * The simplest implementation of a data structure is an array, array can store another arrays, numbers, strings, booleans and objects.